 The new guidelines.

-I started with what did work, and what those things had in common.
+Not everything would be tossed out.
+We examined what did work, and what those things had in common.
 Our logo would stay, and some existing pieces (like drink coasters with "put a ring on it"), were nailing the right tone of voice.